-Some refrigerators are equipped with an automatic ice maker system.
+The refrigerator in your coach is equipped with an automatic ice maker system.
 The ice maker unit is installed in the freezer compartment of the refrigerator.

 NOTE: A water shut-off valve for the ice maker is located near the water faucet filter inside the galley cabinet beneath the sink or behind the bottom drawer in the galley pantry, depending on model.